alekskar/puppet/README.md

-***test environment was VMvare workstation***
+***test environment was VMware workstation***

 Centos7 has problems with start on windows host mashine

 all command are placed into the Vagrant file

-Logs from test mashine were retrived by change hostname and noop options.
+- Logs from test mashine were retrived by change hostname and noop options.

-There were created two custom facts ( is_puppetserver ) to define if server would be a master and (mem) wich determine JAVA options to allocate memory depends on dedicated memory to host.
+- There were created two custom facts ( is_puppetserver ) to define if server would be a master and (mem) wich determine JAVA options to allocate memory depends on dedicated memory to host.

-There is possiblity to chose version of client and server(was used parametrized class)
+- There is possiblity to chose version of client and server(was used parametrized class)

-Test class is used to setup server and define versions.
+- Test class is used to setup server and define versions.

 # This is repo for final task
 ## Final task